 9. Bitcoin is NOT a revolutionary currency

-But while ordinary workers suffer from deflation, which aggravates unemployment and puts downward pressure on salaries, it’s actually a boon for the wealthy.
-After all, if you hold a large amount of savings, the purchasing power of your money appreciates with every day that the general price level falls.
-This means that deflation incentivizes hoarding by materially rewarding the accumulation of money.
-With deflation, the rich get richer by doing absolutely nothing.
+But while ordinary workers suffer from deflation, which aggravates unemployment and puts downward pressure on wages, it’s actually a boon for the wealthy.
+After all, if you hold a large amount of savings, the purchasing power of your money appreciates every day the general price level continues to fall.
+Deflation therefore incentivizes hoarding by materially rewarding the accumulation of cash.
+With deflation, the rich get richer by doing nothing.
 Rather than throwing their money into circulation, as the worker would do when buying her basic necessities or as the “productive” capitalist would do when procuring machinery, raw material and labor power, the hoarder will hold on to his gold or Bitcoins as long as possible.
 Deflationary monetary regimes like Bitcoin and the gold standard therefore feed into an ever greater concentration of wealth and power.
 No surprise, then, that Bitcoin features its very own ultra-wealthy elite.
 As of July 12, 2011, 97% of Bitcoin accounts contained less than 10 bitcoins, while just 78 entities were hoarding over 10,000 each.
-Stanislas Jourdan asked the right question in response to this data: how would such a highly concentrated and deflationary form of money ever help the Greeks?
+Stanislas Jourdan asked the right question in response to this data: how would such an “alternative” monetary system ever help the Greeks?